Hiring International Students

 You will likely find the NYU international student to be an asset to your team.
 Although it is not possible to extend the training beyond the maximum period allowed by law, many NYU students qualify for and routinely gain an H-1 B employment classification.
 The H-1 B is for professional employment and allows for work up to six years.

-The H-1 B is not a complicated procedure, but it does require the employer to plan ahead, so there is not a "gap" in the time the employee is allowed to work.
-The employer acts as the "sponsor" for the H-1 B applicant and documents must be filed with both the Department of Labor and the BClS.
-It is wise to begin the H-1 B process at least three months before the student's training period expires.
+The H-1B procedure has become simpler and cheaper (just $10 to register for the lottery - more only if the student is selected), but it does require the employer to plan ahead, so there is not a "gap" in the time the employee is allowed to work.
+The employer acts as the "sponsor" for the H-1B applicant and documents must be filed with both the Department of Labor and the USCIS.
+It is wise to begin the H-1B process at least three months before the student's training period expires.